Phunware Inc. [PHUN] stock Initiated by ROTH Capital analyst, price target now $2.50

 ROTH Capital have made an estimate for Phunware Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 11, 2021.
 While these analysts kept the previous recommendation, Ascendiant Capital Markets raised their target price to Buy.
 The new note on the price target was released on June 16, 2020, representing the official price target for Phunware Inc. stock.

-Phunware Inc. [PHUN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.16.
-With this latest performance, PHUN shares dropped by -27.64% in over the last four-week period, additionally plugging by 89.52% over the last 6 months – not to mention a rise of 31.79% in the past year of trading.
+Phunware Inc. [PHUN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.76.
+With this latest performance, PHUN shares dropped by -24.45% in over the last four-week period, additionally sinking by -71.09% over the last 6 months – not to mention a rise of 29.37% in the past year of trading.

 Phunware Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.90 and a Current Ratio set at 2.00.